 Amsterdam Coffee Festival – A festival event for coffee lovers and industry professionals featuring artisan coffee, gourmet food stalls, barista demonstrations, live music and art exhibitions.
 On 13-15 Mar 2020 at Westergas, Amsterdam.

 CineDans Fest – International ‘dance on screen’ festival with around 60 film screenings plus debates and workshops.
-Due early Mar 2020 (17th edition, dates to be confirmed) at EYE Film, Amsterdam.
+Due 25-29 Mar 2020 (17th edition) at EYE Film, Amsterdam.